 Credit Hire

-He prides himself on keeping up to date with the latest case law in this ever evolving area of law and he has a particular interest in taxi cases.
+He prides himself on keeping up to date with the latest case law in this ever-changing area of law.

-Joel could point to numerous cases where he has acted for the defendant and had the claim for hire dismissed in its entirety or overwhelmingly reduced, and where he has acted for the claimant and secured recovery in full.
-A few examples include:
+Joel can point to numerous cases where he has acted for the defendant and had the claim for hire dismissed in its entirety or overwhelmingly reduced, and where he has acted for the claimant and secured recovery in full.

 View full profile >>